BandwidthOnDemand/nsi-node/README.md

 ### Check certificates and chains

-The  `check-certificates.sh` script checks for every found certificate, files with suffix `.crt`, if a complete chain can be found using the files witch suffix `.chain`.
+The  `check-certificates.sh` script checks for every found certificate, files with suffix `.crt`, if a complete chain can be found using the files with suffix `.chain`.
 It will also check if no certificates or parts of a chain are expired.
 By default all trust folders of all applications are checked.
 The `-d` switch can be ussed to check just one trust folder or a set of certificates in